sylvester22-zm/coding-challenge/README.md

 To run the backend server:

-Navigate to the 'backend' folder in your terminal.
+Navigate to the 'back' folder in your terminal.
 Run the command: nodemon server
 To run the frontend server: